zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * **discoveryServiceUrls**

-    Specifies the public URL of the Discovery Service.
+    specifies the public URL of the Discovery Service.
 The system administrator at the customer site defines this parameter.

      **Example:**